Table of Contents

 The Bureau of Labor Statistics (BLS) conducts annual surveys on injuries and illnesses.
 BLS has found that musculoskeletal disorders are the single largest category of injuries and illnesses under occupational diseases in the U.S. In 2011, U.S companies expended around 50 billion dollars on the MSDs for their employees.

 There are more than 150 types of musculoskeletal disorders categorized.
-Let’s go through a few of them in this article.
+Do you know which of the following is a common muscular disorder?
+Let’s go through a few on the list of musculoskeletal disorders in this article to know that.

 - Arthritis: The wear and tear, swelling, pain, infection, and tenderness in the joints are known as arthritis.
 There are different kinds of arthritis, such as Rheumatoid arthritis, Osteoarthritis, and Psoriatic Arthritis.
 This disease condition is degenerative and age-related.